Kris-WebDev/React-widgets/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Its a Class project from UDEMY
+## About the This Project

+**This Project was a Class Project from UDEMY** is it a demo for creating widgets, navigation bar and simple API call

 ## Available Scripts